paulsmith/gogeos/index.md

 ### Merging linestrings

-For a collection of non-noded linestrings, a new collection can be produced that merges together linestrings where the touch only at their start and end points.
+For a collection of fully noded linestrings, a new collection can be produced that merges together the linestrings that touch only at their start and end points.
 This is provided by calling the `LineMerge()` method on a MultiLineString collection: